arifoglu/php-tutorial/docker-phpmyadmin/Readme.md

                     docker pull phpmyadmin/phpmyadmin:latest

-* this container is not enought yet.
+* this container is not enough yet.
 * we have to add mysql database for accesing to phpMyadmin tool.